jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PertinentObviousArrowcrab' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable sound.
-This game is politics.
+_This game is politics.
 We always have a list of options to choose from.
 But it's holding the levers of power that let us pick the ones best for ourselves.
 Credit: [Civilization 6](https://www.youtube.com/watch?v=yKUFvo3_FYQ)_

 ## Good Politics Is a Moving Target Because You're the One Who's Moving